 Output:

-using synchronized key word we can provide code thread safety (if its thread security is required then only use synchronization other wise it decreases the performance)
+What is use of synchronized keyword? using synchronized key word we can provide code thread safety (if its thread security is required then only use synchronization other wise it decreases the performance) we can use synchronized keyword either method or constructor.

 Difference between green thread and native thread in Java?